 - Six students achieved 40 points or more out of a maximum score of 45.
 That is a huge achievement.
 Particular congratulations go to Louisa Burton who scored 43 points, Louis Scott who scored 42 points and Molly Gibson and Charlie Yau who both scored 41 points.

 - With a broad range of abilities in the year group we were also very pleased with the results lower down in the cohort.
-Only three students fell short of the 24 points needed for the Diploma to be awarded.
 Some students had initially hesitated about taking on the IB but by putting in the effort they made a real success of it and it demonstrates once again that the Diploma is not just for the most able.